soft-matter/trackpy/doc/tutorial.rst

 .. toctree::
    :maxdepth: 2

-   Bubble Tracking in Foams <tutorial/custom-feature-detection>
+   Tracking Large Features Such As Bubbles <tutorial/custom-feature-detection>